S3 method for gam

 - model

 a fitted model.
-Currently only class
+Currently models inheriting from class

 "gam"